debuxed/crud-api/README.md

-# CRUD API using Node and Mongo
+# CRUD API using Node JS (Express) and Mongo DB

-Created a sample pilot to understand the flexibility of node and no-sql.
+Created a sample pilot to understand the flexibility of node js using the express framework and no-sql.
 The API under the 'faqs' provide us with the basic CRUD operations.
 Pardon my comments (These are for my reference for future use)

 ## Setup